programminghistorian/jekyll/lessons/qgis-layers.md

     out.
 Play with these and familiarize yourself with the various functions

-![qgis26][]

-Figure 26
+{% include figure.html src="../images/qgis26.png" caption="Figure 26" %}

 -   having created a map using vector layers, we will now add or use our first raster layer.
 This is a good time to save your work.

-**Opening Rasters** **Raster** data are digital images made up of grids.
+**Opening Rasters**: **Raster** data are digital images made up of grids.
-All remote sensing data such as satellite images or [aerial photos][] are rasters, but usually you can’t see the grids in these images because they are made up of tiny pixels.
+All remote sensing data such as satellite images or [aerial photos][] are rasters, but usually you can't see the grids in these images because they are made up of tiny pixels.
 Each pixel has its own value and when those values are symbolized in colour or greyscale they make up an image that is useful for display or topographical analysis.
 A scanned historical map is also brought into GIS in raster format.

--   download: [‘PEI\_CumminsMap1927.tif’][] to your project folder.
+-   download: '[PEI\_CumminsMap1927.tif][]' to your project folder.
--   under Layer on toolbar, choose Add Raster Layer (alternatively the same icon you see next to ‘Add Raster Layer’ can also be selected from the tool bar along the left side of the window)
+-   under Layer on toolbar, choose Add Raster Layer (alternatively the same icon you see next to 'Add Raster Layer' can also be selected from the tool bar along the left side of the window)

-![qgis27][]

-Figure 27
+{% include figure.html src="../images/qgis27.png" caption="Figure 27" %}

--   find the file you have downloaded titled ‘PEI\_CumminsMap1927.tif’
+-   find the file you have downloaded titled 'PEI\_CumminsMap1927.tif'
--   you will be prompted to define this layer’s coordinate system.
-In the Filter box search for ’2291′, then in the box below select ‘NAD83(CSRS98) / Prince Edward Isl.
-(Stereographic)…’
+-   you will be prompted to define this layer's coordinate system.
+In the Filter box search for '2291′, then in the box below select 'NAD83(CSRS98) / Prince Edward Isl.
+(Stereographic)…'

-![qgis28][]

-Figure 28
+{% include figure.html src="../images/qgis28.png" caption="Figure 28" %}

 -   If the program does not prompt you for the CRS you need to change it yourself.
-Double click the PEI\_CummingMap1927\_compLZW layer and choose ‘**General**‘ from the menu on the left.
-Click ‘**Specify…**‘ beside the box showing the incorrect Coordinate reference system.
+Double click the PEI\_CummingMap1927\_compLZW layer and choose '**General**' from the menu on the left.
+Click '**Specify…**' beside the box showing the incorrect Coordinate reference system.
     Then follow the instructions above (choose 2291).

-![qgis29][]

-Figure 29
+{% include figure.html src="../images/qgis29.png" caption="Figure 29" %}

 -   In the Layers window, the map should appear below the vector data.
     Move it to the bottom of the menu if necessary:

-![qgis30][]

-Figure 30
+{% include figure.html src="../images/qgis30.png" caption="Figure 30" %}

--   Now we would like to make the coastline more visible, so double-click on ‘coastline\_polygon’ and select ‘Style’ on the left.
+-   Now we would like to make the coastline more visible, so double-click on 'coastline\_polygon' and select 'Style' on the left.
-    In the box under Symbol layers, select ‘Simple fill’ and options appear in the box to the right.
-Click on the menu next to ‘Border’ and make it red, and then beside Border width change it to 0.5, and click OK.
+    In the box under Symbol layers, select 'Simple fill' and options appear in the box to the right.
+Click on the menu next to 'Border' and make it red, and then beside Border width change it to 0.5, and click OK.

-![qgis31][]

-Figure 31
+{% include figure.html src="../images/qgis31.png" caption="Figure 31" %}

--   You are now able to see the background raster map through the ‘coastline\_polygon’ layer.
+-   You are now able to see the background raster map through the 'coastline\_polygon' layer.
 Zoom in for closer inspection, and you should be able to see the coastline layer clearly.
 Notice that the alignment is relatively good, but not perfect.
 We will learn more in lesson 4 about the challenges of georeferencing historical maps to give them real world coordinates.

-![qgis32][]

-Figure 32
+{% include figure.html src="../images/qgis32.png" caption="Figure 32" %}

 **You have learned how to install QGIS and add layers.
 Make sure you save your work!**